StratifyLabs/StratifyBlog/content/device/2016-12-14-Ohms-Law-and-Microcontroller-GPIO.md

 ![Ohms Law LED Driver](/images/ohms-law-led-driver.svg)

 Let's look at how Ohm's law applies here.
-The LED has a forward voltage drop that is a characteristic of the semiconductor physics.
+The LED has a forward voltage drop that is a characteristic of semiconductor physics.
 The resistor that is in line with the LED limits the amount of current running through the LED.
 Assuming the LED voltage drop is 1.0V and VCC is 3.0V, we drop 2.0V through the resistor.
 2.0V = I*R. We can set a value of R to control the max current through the LED.
 For example, if R is 100 Ohms, then the current through both the LED and the resistor will be 20mA.

-Without the resistor, the microntroller will push as much current through the LED as it can.
-In some cases this may damage the microntroller, the LED or both.
+Without the resistor, the microcontroller will push as much current through the LED as it can.
+In some cases, this may damage the microcontroller, the LED, or both.

-The approach on the left has the LED on when the microntroller pin is high.
+The approach on the left has the LED on when the microcontroller pin is high.
 This makes more sense when writing the code but isn't always best.
-Sometimes microcontroller pins able able to sink (or absorb) more current than they can source (or produce).
+Sometimes microcontroller pins able to sink (or absorb) more current than they can source (or produce).
 If the pin can sink more current, you can make the LED brighter by using the approach on the right.
 Just make sure you size your resistor so that the current through the LED and resistor doesn't exceed what the microcontroller pin is capable of sourcing (or sinking).

 Wrap Up
 ----------------